BUPT-GAMMA/OpenHINE/README.md

 Note that OpenHINE is just version 0.1 and **still actively under development**, so feedback and contributions are welcome.
 Feel free to submit your questions as a issue.

 In the future, we will contain more models and tasks.
 We use the assorted deep learning framework, so we want to unify the model with PyTorch.
 If you have a demo of the above model with PyTorch or want your method added into our toolkit, contract us please.
+Submit a issue or email to tyzhao@bupt.edu.cn.